nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_uncategorisedData_guidance.md

 Consideration was given to attempting to categorise data using the recorded clinical codes.
 It was decided not to progress this based on a clinical review of its risks and benefits.

 ## Uncategorised Data Definition ##
-Different provider systems have different levels of classification.
-This could result in one system seeing data as uncategorised while another can assign it a category.
-To different intepretations, GP Connect defined uncategorised data as:

-* Any item of data in the patient record that does not fit into one of the clinical areas defined by GP Connect
+* Uncategorised data is any item of data in the patient record that does not fit into one of the existing or planned clinical areas defined by GP Connect